-A new art gallery forms part of the BPACC facility, enabling the current gallery to be repurposed into a commercial bar and the existing ArtGeo gallery to be upgraded to an A class to enable national and international works to be exhibited there.
-A generous Courtyard can be used as an outdoor exhibition space for shows such as sculpture works, a further outdoor event space and an alfresco area for functions, with the ArtGeo bar to serve out into.
-The ArtGeo bar (heritage building that was the ArtGeo Gallery) will operate independently to the BPACC, providing a commercial tenancy opportunity and a key attraction, supporting the connection of the CBD with the vitality of the rejuvenated.
-Revenue from leasing the old gallery building will be used to partially fund the maintenance and asset replacement of the BPACC.
+The generous courtyard can be used as an outdoor exhibition space for shows such as sculpture works, a further outdoor event space and an alfresco area for functions, with the ArtGeo bar to serve out into.
+The ArtGeo bar will operate independently to the BPACC, providing a commercial tenancy opportunity and a key attraction to add to the existing hospitality strip along Marine Terrace and foreshore, providing another anchor within the CBD supporting the connection of the CBD with the vitality of the rejuvenated Busselton foreshore.